ricardonovelot/FriendFaces/README.md

  ## About the Project

- FriendFaces app that retrieves user data from a specified URL and displays it in a user-friendly format.
+ FriendFaces app that retrieves user data from the web and displays it in a user-friendly format.

  ### Features